mark8769/MergeSort/README.md

 ## **Contents**

-For this project we will have 8 files:
+For this project we will have 5 files:

 1. merge_main.py
 2. merge_sort.py
 3. numgen.py
 4. file_functions.py
-5. README.md
-6. .gitignore
+5. .gitignore
-7. MergeSortReport.pdf
-8. Report.docx (source for pdf document)

 ## **How to use**